-Graduate students who wish to file a complaint should do so by contacting in person, in writing, or via email the Dean of the appropriate school or the Dean of Graduate Studies and Distance Education.
+Graduate students who wish to file a complaint should do so by contacting in person, in writing, or via email the Dean of the appropriate school or the Dean of the School of Education and Graduate Studies.
 Graduate students in School of the Arts should contact the Dean of the School of the Art for student complaint procedures.